Strep throat is an infection in the throat caused by bacteria.

 Your doctor may advise over-the-counter pain relievers and fever reducers to ease symptoms.

 Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

-To reduce your chances of getting strep throat: Wash your hands carefully.Don't share beverages or food.Avoid exposure to other people who may have a strep infection.Replace your toothbrush after starting antibiotic treatment to prevent re-infecting yourself.
+To help reduce your chance of getting strep throat: Wash your hands carefully.Don't share beverages or food.Avoid exposure to other people who may have a strep infection.Replace your toothbrush after starting antibiotic treatment to prevent re-infecting yourself.

 Ebell MH, Smith MA, Barry HC, Ives K, Carey M. Does the patient have strep throat?